nathangeffen/cagl/docs/tree.md

 # Balanced binary trees

 CAGL balanced binary trees (TREE) are containers that support efficiently inserting, accessing and removing elements from anywhere in the container.
-All these operations are O(log n).
+All these operations are $O(\log n)$, where $n$ is the number of elements in the tree.
 CAGL trees, so long as nothing invalid has been done to them (e.g. by the programmer doing something undocumented), are always sorted.
 A comparison function must be defined for a  tree container type.

 CAGL trees are implemented as red-black trees.
 They provide similar functionality to C++ STL maps.